Geodesic Length Distribution in Sparse Network Ensembles: Sparse ensemble average network

 \subsection{Subcritical regime}

-We now extend the SPLD formalism to the subcritical regime.
-A node pair $(i,j)$ is subcritical if asymptotically there cannot exist a giant component such that there exists a path from $i$ to $j$ that goes through it.
-This implies that asymptotically, either there cannot exist \emph{any} path between $i,j$, in which case $\avg{A}$ is reducible and the SPLD trivially has all probability mass at infinity, or $i,j$ can only exist on a small component yielding the subcriticality condition
+We now extend the GLD formalism to the subcritical regime.
+A node pair $(i,j)$ is said to be subcritical if asymptotically there cannot exist a giant component such that there exists a path from $i$ to $j$ that goes through it.
+This implies that, asymptotically, either there cannot exist \emph{any} path between $i,j$---in which case $\avg{\mat{A}}$ is reducible and the GLD trivially has all probability mass at infinity---or $i,j$ can only exist on a small component yielding the subcriticality condition

-in which case we consider the SPLD on the small component containing $i,j$.
+in which case we consider the GLD on the small component containing $i,j$.

-Analogous to Eq. \ref{eq:def_omega_psi}, we can define the conditional PMF and survival function matrices, but without the conditioning on $\phi_i$ (which is an impossible event).
+Analogous to Eq. \eqref{eq:def_omega_psi}, we can define the conditional PMF and survival function matrices without the conditioning on $\phi_i$ (which is an impossible event).
 Also, the recursive setup described in Sec. \ref{sec:spd_supercritical}, alongside the key result in Lemma \ref{lemma:1}, can be applied verbatim in the subcritical regime.
+(In fact, the asymptotic approximations in Eqs. \eqref{eq:spd_recursion} and \eqref{eq:lemma1} hold on the small component for \emph{all} geodesic lengths since the existence of geodesics of longer lengths becomes rarer.)
 The only difference is in the initial condition for the conditional PMF:

 which is completely defined under the ensemble average model.
-That is, Eqs. \ref{eq:spd_main} and \ref{eq:init_omega_subcritical} yield the ``analytic form'' of SPLD when $i,j$ are in the subcritical regime.
-In the sections that follow, we focus on the supercritical regime, but remark that results for the subcritical regime naturally follow by dropping the conditioning on $\phi_i$.
-In Fig. \ref{fig:spd_er_smallcomponent} in Appendix \ref{sec:apdx_finite_size}, we show the empirics and analytics agree for subcritical ER graphs of varying mean degree.
+That is, Eqs. \eqref{eq:spd_main} and \eqref{eq:init_omega_subcritical} yield the analytic GLD when $i,j$ are in the subcritical regime.
+In the sections that follow we focus on the supercritical regime, but remark that results for the subcritical regime naturally follow by dropping the conditioning on $\phi_i$.
+In Appendix \ref{sec:apdx_finite_size}, we show the empirics and analytics agree for subcritical ER graphs of varying mean degree (Fig. \ref{fig:spd_er_smallcomponent}), and for a subcritical bipartite SBM (Fig. \ref{fig:bipartite_cdf_smallcomponent}).